 When a person is dying, it is customary for close family members to remain at their bedside, sometimes for days.
-This time together is precious, allowing loved ones to share final moments and work through accepting the loss and what this absence will mean in their lives.
+This time together is precious, allowing loved ones to share final moments, work through accepting the loss and process what this absence will mean in their lives.

 End-of-life journeys are complex.
-Those who are dying often lapse into a coma (a deep state of unconsciousness) shortly before passing away.
+Most people expect or imagine a progressive decline that often ends with a lapse into a coma (a deep state of unconsciousness) shortly before passing away.
 But in some cases, a loved one’s decline may seem to stop suddenly and inexplicably.

 What Is an End-of-Life Rally?

 When a person facing the end of life “rallies,” they become more stable and may want to talk or even begin eating and drinking again.
-This period of perking up can be accompanied by such a notable change in cognition that hospice professionals have coined the term “terminal lucidity” to describe it.
+Some people describe this phenomenon as a sudden burst of energy before death.
+This period of perking up can be accompanied by such a notable change in cognition and mental clarity that hospice professionals have coined the phrase “terminal lucidity” to describe it.
 This change in behavior goes against everything families learn about the physical signs that the end of life is near.
 We grasp at what seems to be a turnaround in our loved one’s health and sigh with relief.
 It appears as if they are going to hang on for a while, right?

-Sadly, rallying is usually a sign that death is near.
-I have known many hospice aides, nurses and doctors who have seen their patients rally shortly before dying.
+Sadly, rallying is usually a hallmark pre-death sign.
+I have known many family caregivers, hospice aides, nurses and doctors who have seen their patients show “improvement” before death.
 Some patients want to talk, and some become restless and act as if they need to start preparing for a trip.
 Others will simply become more relaxed yet remain tuned in to what is going on around them.
 Still others will show signs of physical stability when, seconds before, they seemed on the verge of letting go.
 A rally can last for a few moments or even days.
-Short or long, these temporary “improvements” can have a profound effect on loved ones keeping vigil.
+Short or long, these temporary “improvements” can have a profound effect on loved ones who are keeping vigil.

 This family was understandably upset.
 They felt guilty that they hadn’t been there to comfort this man, but the primary hospice nurse told them that some people feel it is too hard for their loved ones to watch them die, so they wait until they have a moment alone.
 Others believe that the person who is dying needs time alone to prepare, so they encourage those around them to leave.
 No one knows why rallies occur, why some people wait until they are alone to die or why others wait for someone to arrive before letting go.
 Because we are each unique, it only makes sense that our deaths will be unique as well.

-I have seen patients experience a sudden improvement before death several times, so I will share a few stories of my own.
+I have seen patients experience a sudden improvement before death several times, so I will share a few end-of-life rally stories of my own.

 Many years ago, my aunt was in the hospital dying of cancer.
 My parents were with her most of the time, but I still went to see her as often as possible.
 One afternoon before leaving the hospital, I said that if Aunt Marion was stable, I wouldn’t be back later because my youngest son had his first band concert that evening.
 He was in the sixth grade, and this was an important event.
 Marion seemed to rally as I told her and my parents about the performance.